DavidKreplin/sorga_example/README.md

 The --recursive option is mandatory!

-To configure sorga_example, naviagate to the desired output folder and use:
+To configure sorga_example navigate to the desired output folder and use:

     % cmake "path to the project"